The Basics of Taxes for Online Sellers

 Sales Taxes for Online Sellers

-Along with income tax, you also need to pay sales tax.
-Especially when you sell in multiple states, you are responsible for collecting and remitting sales tax in each state.
+As a self-employed business owner, you will also need to pay sales tax.
+Especially when you sell in multiple states, you are responsible for collecting and remitting sales tax in each state where you have a nexus.
 And the complex rules of each state can be wildly confusing.
+As a hobbyist, it’s likely that you won’t have to collect sales tax, but it’s important to check the rules for your local area.

 Paying Estimated Taxes Quarterly

 If you haven’t been paying taxes on your online income, you may pay estimated taxes quarterly to avoid IRS penalties and collection actions for non-payment of taxes.
 If you think that you’ll owe more than $1,000 in taxes in a year, the IRS prefers that you pay your taxes every quarter.
-The deadline for making quarterly payments for this quarter will fall on September 15.
-The remaining three deadlines will fall on January 15 (2019), April 15 (2019), and June 15 (2019).
+The deadline for making quarterly payments are as follows: April 15, June 15, September 15, and January 15.
+If the deadline date falls on a weekend or holiday, however, it is pushed to the next business day.

 To pay your estimated taxes quarterly, you may electronically file and pay your taxes through the Electronic Federal Tax Payment System (EFTPS), or fill Form 1040-ES and mail it to the IRS.
 You may also pay taxes over the phone.